chatox/networks-science-course/practicum/ps06_networkx_centrality.md

 * A degree-rank plot
 * An inverse CDF of degree with a fitted line
 * The 3 nodes with the larger betweenness centrality.
-* The 3 nodes with the larger eigenvector centrality.
+* The 3 nodes with the larger eigenvector centrality (PageRank).

 ## Extra points available